-A good alternative to enable cameras with large sensors to be used with this microscope is to use the eyepiece tube.
+A good alternative is to use the eyepiece tube.
 We used a Canon EOS 60D.
 Adapting the camera to the eyepiece tube was very simple.
 First, we removed the microscope eyepiece and fitted the TUST30S tube adapter in its place.
 Then we attached the DSLRCT LM digital adapter to the assembly.

 The image quality was excellent, with both the centre of the image and the edges being sharp.
 This method makes it possible to use any choice of camera (full-frame or APS-C sensor).

 The Nikon SMZ745 and SMZ745T are very good entry-level stereomicroscopes with long working distance and large zoom range.
 Due to the non-removable C-mount port with a 0.55x lens, the microscope offers only limited suitability for photographic documentation, as the choice of cameras is very restricted.
-The more expensive models in the SMZ range (such as the 800/1000/1500) are significantly more flexible in this respect and offer better performance, especially at greater magnifications (>40).
+Our new LM special adapter solution is able to eliminate this limitation.
+However, the more expensive models in the SMZ range (such as the 800/1000/1500) are significantly more flexible in this respect and offer better performance, especially at greater magnifications (>40).